Education reform: 2000–2015: No Child Left Behind

+The Teacher Incentive Fund (TIF), established in 2006 by the U.S. Department of Education, was a federal grant program designed to strengthen educational outcomes by supporting performance-based compensation and professional development systems for teachers and principals in high-need schools.
+TIF aimed to recruit, retain, and reward effective educators through financial incentives linked to student achievement growth and other measures of educator effectiveness.
+The program reflected broader federal efforts during the 2000s and 2010s to promote accountability and improve teacher quality as part of comprehensive educational reform initiatives.
+Between 2006 and 2016, TIF awarded over $2 billion in grants to school districts, charter schools, and state education agencies, contributing to the development of performance-based compensation models across the country before being replaced by the Teacher and School Leader (TSL) Incentive Program under the Every Student Succeeds Act (ESSA).

-2016-2021: Every Student Succeeds Act
+2016–2021: Every Student Succeeds Act

 The American Reinvestment and Recovery Act, enacted in 2009, reserved more than $85 billion in public funds to be used for education.

 The 2009 Council of Chief State School Officers and the National Governors Association launch the Common Core State Standards Initiative.

 In 2012 the Obama administration launched the Race to the Top competition aimed at spurring K–12 education reform through higher standards."The Race to the Top – District competition will encourage transformative change within schools, targeted toward leveraging, enhancing, and improving classroom practices and resources.

 The four key areas of reform include: